Metallic Poisons: Arsenic, Mercury, Lead and Thallium

 Sample preparation: from viscera to a clean instrument-ready solution

 Heavy metals sit locked inside the organic matrix of viscera, hair and nails.
 Before any instrument can see them, the matrix has to be destroyed and the metal liberated into dilute acid solution.
-Three routes are tested.
+Three routes are used in forensic and clinical toxicology laboratories.

 Dry ashing.
 The simplest and cleanest method.
 Weighed viscera is dried in an oven, transferred to a porcelain crucible, and incinerated in a muffle furnace at 450 to 550 degrees Celsius for several hours until a white or grey ash remains.
 The ash is dissolved in dilute HNO3 and made up to volume.
 Dry ashing works well for stable metals (Pb, Cu, Zn, Cd) but loses mercury entirely (Hg boils at 357 degrees Celsius and volatilises long before ashing temperatures) and partially loses arsenic, antimony and selenium.
-For Hg and As work, dry ashing is the wrong choice and the MCQ trap.
+For Hg and As analysis, dry ashing is unsuitable.

 Wet digestion.
 The traditional viceral-analysis workhorse.
 Viscera is digested in concentrated HNO3 alone, or in HNO3 + H2SO4 + HClO4 (the Kjeldahl-style mixture), or in HNO3 + H2O2, on a hot plate or in a Kjeldahl block.
 The digestion destroys organic matter by oxidation and yields a clear, faintly yellow solution ready for instrumental analysis.
 Two safety flags: HClO4 forms explosive perchlorate salts with organics if it goes dry, so it is added late and never alone; and the digestion is done under a perchloric-acid fume hood with a water-wash trap, not a normal chemical hood.